Short-term loans up to $1,000,000 for startups and high-risk industries. But watch out for daily repayments and potentially high costs.

 - Fixed fee instead of interest.
-Instead of interest, Target Advance charges a fixed fee of 9.9% (starting at) of your loan amount, meaning you can’t save by paying off your loan early.
+Instead of interest, Target Advance charges a fixed fee of Starting at 9.9% of your loan amount, meaning you can’t save by paying off your loan early.

 - Confusing application process.
 While Target Advance advertises a one-page application on its site, you need to follow up with a loan advisor by phone or email to submit your documents.

 - Daily or weekly repayments.
 Daily or weekly loan repayments can be risky for businesses without strong and consistent cash flow.